benjaminion/upgrading-ethereum-book/src/book.md

 This is a good point at which to mention that neither proof of work nor proof of stake is a consensus protocol in itself.
 They are often (lazily) referred to as consensus protocols, but each is merely an enabler for consensus protocols.

-For the main part, both proof of work and proof of stake are [Sybil resistance](/part2/incentives/staking/#introduction) mechanisms that place a cost on participating in the protocol.
-This prevents attackers from overwhelming the protocol at low or zero cost.
+For the most part, both proof of work and proof of stake are [Sybil resistance](/part2/incentives/staking/#introduction) mechanisms that place a cost on participating in the protocol.
+This prevents attackers from overwhelming the protocol at low or zero cost.[^fn-types-of-proof]

+[^fn-types-of-proof]: In proof of work, the "proof" you bring is a number that makes the block hash a certain value.
+This proves that you did the work to calculate it.
+In proof of stake, your proof is a private key that is associated with a deposit of stake on the blockchain.
+Other proof mechanisms are available, such as [proof of space and time](https://en.wikipedia.org/wiki/Proof_of_space#Proof_of_space-time).

-Nevertheless, both proof of work and proof of stake are often fairly tightly coupled, via the [fork choice rule](#fork-choice-rules), to the consensus mechanisms that they support.
+Nevertheless, both proof of work and proof of stake are often fairly tightly coupled, via [fork choice rules](#fork-choice-rules), to the consensus mechanisms that they support.
 They provide a useful way to assign a weight, or a score, to a chain of blocks: in proof of work, the total work done; in proof of stake, the amount of value that supports a particular chain.

 Beyond these basic factors, both proof of work and proof of stake enable many kinds of different consensus protocols to be built on them, each with its own dynamics and trade-offs.
 Once again, the survey in section 7, Related Work, of the [Avalanche white paper](https://arxiv.org/pdf/1906.08936) is instructive.